 - In May 2016, Zhihu released “Zhihu Live,” allowing eligible individuals, brands, and organizations to conduct online presentations on specific topics.
 Zhihu Live creates opportunities for you to provide in-depth knowledge, have a discussion, and communicate with users in a more direct way.An expert in AI gives a standard live presentation in a chat room

 3. In-depth articles

-- With Zhihu Column, individuals and brands can publish articles with in-depth, professional knowledge to offer more values and attract potential customers.
+- With Zhihu Column, individuals and brands can publish articles with in-depth, professional knowledge to offer more value and attract potential customers.

 Siemens talked about how cool the manufacturing industry can be in its Zhihu Column, and the article got more than 1,400 likes and 775 comments.

-2. Wechat – important platform for communication and customer service
+2. Wechat – an important platform for communication and customer service

 What is wechat?

 WeChat is the most popular social network in China with 1.08 billion monthly active WeChat users (Q3 2018)

 - Developed by Tencent in 2011, WeChat combines the best of Facebook, Twitter and WhatsApp into one mobile app.
 Users can share messages with their friends and post short updates, photos and videos for their fans.
 They can scan and pay at the convenience store, order movie tickets, and follow their favorite brands and celebrities.